FredKSchott/snowpack/www/_template/guides/react.md

 In this guide, you'll go from an empty directory to a fully configured Snowpack project with support for React and several other useful developer tools.
 In the process, you'll learn:

-- How to set up Snowpack
+- How to set up your Snowpack development environment
-- How to get started with React in a Snowpack project
+- Adding your first React component
-- Importing CSS, images and other assets
+- Working with CSS, images and other web assets
 - Enabling [Fast Refresh](https://reactnative.dev/docs/fast-refresh) mode for React
-- Connecting your favorite developer tools to Snowpack
+- Connecting your favorite tools

-> 💡 Tip: if you want to jump to the end to see a full featured React setup, the [Create Snowpack App React template](https://github.com/snowpackjs/snowpack/tree/master/create-snowpack-app/app-template-react) comes with everything you'll learn in this guide plus other useful tools.

 Prerequisites: Snowpack is a command line tool installed from npm.
 This guide assumes a basic understanding of Node.js, npm, and how to run commands in the terminal.
 Knowledge of React is not required, Snowpack is a great way to learn React!

+> 💡 Tip: if you want to jump to the end to see a full featured React setup, the [Create Snowpack App React template](https://github.com/snowpackjs/snowpack/tree/master/create-snowpack-app/app-template-react) comes with everything you'll learn in this guide plus other useful tools.

-## Getting started with Snowpack and React
+## Getting started

-The easiest way to start a new Snowpack project is with [Create Snowpack App](<https://www.snowpack.dev/#create-snowpack-app-(csa)>), a tool to set up Snowpack in a new directory.

-You'll start with the `@snowpack/project-template-minimal` template, a simple, bare-bones Snowpack project setup that the rest of this guide builds on.
+The easiest way to start a new Snowpack project is with [Create Snowpack App](<https://www.snowpack.dev/#create-snowpack-app-(csa)>), a tool to set up Snowpack in a new directory `@snowpack/project-template-minimal` is a Create Snowpack App template for a simple, bare-bones Snowpack project setup that the rest of this guide builds on.

 To get started, open your terminal and head to a directory where you want to put your new project.
 Now run the following command in your terminal to create a new directory called `react-snowpack` with the minimal template automatically installed.